Cambridge Cream Tea Punting

 Savour the sweet flavours as you glide along the peaceful and serene College Backs.
 This quintessentially English experience combines our 50 minute punting tour with a Cambridgian Cream Tea from the famous Fitzbillie’s.

-Our cream tea punting experience includes freshly baked traditional scones served with lashings of clotted cream and strawberry jam.
+Our cream tea punting experience includes freshly baked traditional scones served with lashings of clotted cream and strawberry jam accompanied with a cup of finest English Breakfast tea.
 If you’re looking for a full afternoon tea, then opt for our amazing picnic punting experience from Fitzbillie’s which is modelled on the full traditional afternoon tea.

 The Cambridge Cream Tea Punting Tour Information

 Our 50 minute cream tea punting tours are bookable in advance and will be waiting for you with freshly prepared scones and tea.

 Please bear in mind that you’ll need to call us on 01223 322200 to let us know about any dietary requirements in advance.

 Head directly to our Jesus Green Moorings just 2 minutes along the Quayside boardwalk to take your tour – your boat will be set up and ready to go at your chosen time.

 Our cream tea tours can be booked throughout the day.
 Our pricing indicates the number of people that you can bring with you on your tour, boat prices having a maximum of 6 or a maximum of 12 passengers.

 For last minute bookings, please contact our Bookings Team on 01223 322200.

 You welcome to bring your dog with you for the experience and best of all there’s no extra charge for your best friend!